えいたんごクイズ

 例文

-In ancient Rome, plebeian families had limited political rights compared to patricians.
+In ancient Rome, a plebeian had fewer political rights than a patrician.

 plebeian の語源・成り立ち Etymology

-Plebeian comes from Latin plebeius, meaning "of the common people."
-It is related to plebs, meaning "the common people" or "the masses."
-In ancient Rome, it referred to ordinary citizens as opposed to the patrician class.
+Plebeian comes from Latin plebeius, meaning "of the common people," from plebs, "the common people" or "the masses."
+In ancient Rome, it referred to ordinary citizens as opposed to the patrician upper class.
+From that social contrast, the word developed its later sense of someone ordinary or non-aristocratic.
+Related words include plebs and plebiscite.

 外部辞書で調べる